-Sociologists speak of class envy, students of grade envy, and Freudians speak of penis envy — but in the choral world (and is what is the choral world, after all, but a trembling microcosm of the very world itself?) it's tenor envy that seethes just beneath the surface, erupting now and then in sometimes cruel, other times amusing ways.
+Sociologists speak of class envy, students of grade envy and Freudians of penis envy.
+But in the choral world (and what is the choral world, after all, but a trembling microcosm of the very world itself?), it's tenor envy that seethes just beneath the surface, erupting now and then in sometimes cruel, other times amusing ways.

 You might suppose that tenors and altos would get on well.
 We're the middle children in the choir family, after all, and share some delicious overlapping range.
 But you'd be wrong.
 Dead wrong.
 Despite tenors' politic attempts to find common ground, altos, with rare exceptions, snub all such overtures.

 Oh, they're gentle about it at first, in that earth-motherish way they cultivate, but a hidden alto trait — bloodthirsty competitiveness — always surfaces.
 They view tenors as rivals in a turf war.
-Part of this originates in an abiding misperception altos have of tenors, whom they regard (as they regard themselves) as fellow keepers of the choir's "inner voices" — the meat of the sandwich, the rich boozy filling in the chocolate truffle.
-Naturally they don't want to yield too much of it.
+Part of this originates in an abiding misperception that altos have of tenors, whom they regard (as they regard themselves) as fellow keepers of the choir's "inner voices" — the meat of the sandwich; the rich, boozy filling in the chocolate truffle.
+Naturally, they don't want to yield too much of it.

 But tenors — are we really an inner voice?
 Not that there's anything wrong with inner voices.
 What would the sopranos and basses do without the altos to mitigate their excesses?
 But let's face it, tenors command a vista, indeed a dimension, extending far, far beyond the confines of the soprano/bass continuum.
 If altos would simply understand this, they might save their rancor for the sopranos.